When you experience an emotion, a behaviour usually comes with it.

 If you withdraw when you are sad, make a point to talk/text/visit a friend next time you feel this way.

-It might sound cliché, but the best way to deal with sadness is to talk about it.
+It might sound cliché, but talking about it is the best way to deal with sadness.
 Bottling up your emotions will only make you feel worse eventually.

-There are also several things you can do to physically alter your mood.
+There are also several things you can do to alter your mood physically.
 Exercise, for example, is a great way to boost your serotonin levels and make you feel happier.
 Spending time outdoors in nature has also been shown to improve moods.
-And finally, don’t be afraid to indulge in some comforting comfort food every once in a while!
+And finally, don’t be afraid to indulge in some comforting comfort food occasionally!

-When you feel sad, it’s important to take some time for yourself and do things that make you happy.
-For example, you can listen to your favourite music, read your favourite book, or take a walk in nature.
+When you feel sad, it’s essential to take some time for yourself and do things that make you happy.
+For example, you can listen to your favourite music, read your favourite book, or walk in nature.

 What my clients have found helpful is taking stock of a pleasant list to help regulate their emotions.